Openbiblio is free open source software and can run on very low cost Web hosts. This could be the lowest cost first option for your library.

 There is an updated version at bitbucket.org/jgvdweij/obiblio with an unknown set of other changes.

 Openbiblio needs someone transferring all the code strains into organised branches on one common popular Git based system.
 If you have someone who is an expert with Git and Github, you could volunteer some people time in place of the commercial support fee you would pay for alternative software.
-Once the development process is organised, version 1.0 should be easy to complete.
+Once the development process is organised, versions 7.3 and 1.0 should be easy to complete.

+You could start with 0.7.3 immediately then help 1.0 through to a beta release.
 I had 1.0 installed in just one day with about seven code changes.
-1.0 could then be released as an alpha or beta release.
+1.0 could then be released as an alpha release.
+That should attract the other developers to work through beta releases.

 Competitors include Evergreen, Koha and PMB.